cordixx42/check24messenger/README.md

 A monolithic server, offering services to manipulate the conversations and messages

 Database: MongoDB
-non-relational database with efficient horizontal scalability
+non-relational database, efficient horizontal scalability

 Communication: SocketIO in frontend and backend Websockets are used in order to enable responsive real-time communication